zer0cache/matic-docs/docs/develop/ethereum-matic/tools/widget.md

     - bottom-left
 - **amount** : string - Prefill the amount in text box
 - **page** : string - select the page.
 Available options are - `withdraw`, `deposit`.
+- **overlay** : boolean - show overlay when widget is opened.
+By default it is false.

 ## Events